9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/hipster-budget-fanny-pack-sm-7102:

-Total load time is 37.803 seconds
+Total load time is 101.086 seconds

-NaN% of CSS is unused, 0 total stylesheets
+67% of CSS is unused, 2 total stylesheets

-60% of JS is unused
+70% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/product/hipster-budget-fanny-pack-sm-7102